Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 All indoor gas appliances, domestic and industrial, produce water vapour, Carbon Dioxide, heat, and usually very small amounts of Carbon Monoxide.

-However, a gas outdoor heater can produce significant amounts of carbon monoxide.
+However, a gas patio heater can produce significant amounts of carbon monoxide.

 If installed and maintained correctly, an indoor gas heater provides quick and efficient heating and the products of combustion do not create hazardous situations.